adipandas/adipandas.github.io/_posts/2019-09-01-random-processes.md

 An experiment whose outcome cannot be predicted with certainty is called a Random Experiment.

 Examples:
-1. Life time of light bulb.
+1. The lifetime of a light bulb.
 2. Rolling a dice.
 3. A coin toss.

 Random Variable
 ===
-Random variable is a *deterministic* function that assigns a real value to an outcome of a random experiment.
+A random variable is a *deterministic* function that assigns a real value to an outcome of a random experiment.

 Example:
 Let there be an experiment of tossing a coin.
 This experiment may result in two outcomes, viz., Heads ($$H$$) or Tails ($$T$$).
 Mathematically speaking the sample space of this experiment can be defined as $$\{H, T\}$$.
 We can assign a numerical value to these possible outcomes of the sample space.
 Lets say, we call getting $$H$$ in the coin toss as $$1$$ and getting $$T$$ as $$0$$.
 Therefore, we can represent the sample space in terms of numerical value as $$\{1, 0\}$$.